- April 14, 2019

 What if I can’t make it to one?

 If you can’t get to an MBA fair, make sure to keep your eyes and ears open for other events that you can attend.
 Sometimes smaller groups of business schools travel to meet prospective applicants at multi-school admissions events, which often occur in the spring or fall.
 One popular multi-school event includes Virginia Darden, Berkeley-Haas, Duke Fuqua, Cornell Johnson, Yale SOM, Michigan Ross and NYU Stern.
-Datesand cities are being finalized and should be available in May.
+Click here to find an event near you.

 This type of event often starts with an MBA admissions officer panel that may include alumni or students speaking about the program.
 The presentation is followed by the opportunity for informal conversations with representatives from the MBA programs.
 Make sure to grab any brochures the schools offer so you can understand how each one distills its culture, values and mission.